Tracking Your Ovulation

 During your 28-day cycle your cervical mucus will go through several changes in how it looks and this correlates with ovulation.
 At some points you’ll notice no mucus at all, whilst at other stages of the month it will be sticky and white.
 The key stage is day 13 to 15, when the mucus will be clear and a similar consistency to egg whites.
 It’s at this time that you’re at your most fertile.
 By checking your mucus every day, such as just after you’ve been to the toilet, you can get to know the changes it goes through and predict when you’re ovulating.Ovulation Pain

 Some women get a pain in their lower abdomen at the time of ovulation, which is referred to as Mittlesmertz.
 For those aware of the pain, it occurs regularly each month, although the side of the stomach affected depends on which ovary is producing the egg.
 After Mittlesmertz has occurred, you’re likely to be fertile for 24 hours.
-Not everyone is aware of this pain each month, but for those that do get it, it can be a useful predictor of ovulation.Business Energy With a Difference
+Not everyone is aware of this pain each month, but for those that do get it, it can be a useful predictor of ovulation.Interested in Branding, a Website or Graphic Design?

 Re: Ultrasounds - What is EFBW and GMS?